dmedvinsky/uritality.vim/README.markdown

-Vitality
+URitality
 ========

-(Vit)ality is a plugin that makes (V)im play nicely with (i)Term 2 and
+URiality is a plugin that makes Vim play nicely with URxvt and tmux.
-(t)mux.

 Features
 --------

-Vitality restores the `FocusLost` and `FocusGained` autocommand functionality.
-Now Vim can save when iTerm 2 loses focus, even if it's inside tmux!
+URiality changes the cursor colors when you enter/leave insert mode, even if it's inside tmux!

-It also handles switching the cursor to a bar shaped one when in insert mode, and restoring it when not.

 Pull requests for other helpful behavior are welcome.